Heatblur-Simulations/f-14-manual/src/systems/nav_com/com/encryption.md

 1. ZEROIZE switch - ZEROIZE (as briefed).
 2. Power switch - OFF.

-> **Note:** If ZEROIZE has been pressed and the POWER MODE switch is in C, both crewmembers will be
+> 💡 If ZEROIZE has been pressed and the POWER MODE switch is in C, both crewmembers will be
 > warned by a continuing beeping sound.